 Total food cost per year = £812

 This can be a bit of a hidden cost.
-If you have a uniform, this cost might be covered by your company (and are you taking advantage of the tax rebate for cleaning/repairing uniforms?
-Check it out here), but a lot of places will provide you with the T-shirt or jacket and expect you to wear smart black trousers, shoes and socks.
+If you have a uniform, this cost might be covered by your company (and are you taking advantage of the tax rebate for cleaning/repairing uniforms?), but a lot of places will provide you with the T-shirt or jacket and expect you to wear smart black trousers, shoes and socks.
 No-one wears smart, ironed-in creased black trousers socially, right?
 So you’ve got to pay for them!
 Places without a uniform vary depending on the strictness of their dress code – if you’re in suits daily which require dry-cleaning, those are definitely costs to bear in mind!

 I’m not saying that people who work from home all wear pyjamas!
 But I am saying that you will probably need to wear smart clothes less often.
 For example, when you go into the main office, or travel to visit clients, or have a video call.
 I’ve met home workers who’ve had frankly genius idea of only wearing smart clothes on the top half when holding video calls …